 From Waldo, you can head north to pizza places in Kansas City like d’Bronx.
 This old-school deli has been serving New York-style pizza and sandwiches on 39th Street for more than 25 years.
 Look for the big blue awning on the corner building — you can’t miss it.

 Keep moving toward downtown and you’ll find The Art of Pizza.
 Like d’Bronx, The Art of Pizza also serves New York-style pies.
 You can find this KC pizza shop on 18th Street, just off Baltimore in the heart of the Crossroads.
-Make sure to check out the daily specials to get the best deal.
+Make sure to check out their daily specials to get the best deal.

 On the other side of downtown, you can find Minsky’s Pizza in the historic City Market.
 Minsky’s has been around Kansas City for more than 40 years and has several locations.
 They serve thick, cheesy slices of goodness, and you can’t afford to miss it.